 Below is a rough translation and some initial comments of Luke 13:10-17, the gospel reading for 14th Sunday after Pentecost.
 Your comments are welcomed.
+If you're interested, here is an essay that I wrote on this text for Political Theology.

 I am a little uncomfortable with subtitles for this text reading: “Jesus heals a crippled woman,” because those are not Luke’s terms.
 ‘Heal’ is the term used by the chief of the synagogue, not the narrator or Jesus.
 And the term “crippled,” besides being out of vogue, is fairly neutral regarding agency, while Luke is rather explicit that this crippling is ‘spirit’-driven (v.11) and an act of Satan (v.16).
 Furthermore, while she is nameless, she is named as a “daughter of Abraham,” so she is not entirely anonymous.
 And consider the words that “this daughter of Abraham was bound to be loosed,” in Jesus’ question, indicating that this was God’s intention.
 When I see this subtitle, I almost hear, “Sigh.
 Another healing story.”
 There is so much more at work here.
 But, perhaps I am getting ahead of myself.